chocolatey/choco/Scenarios.md

  * should contain a warning message that it uninstalled successfully
  * should delete a shim for console in the bin directory
  * should delete a shim for graphical in the bin directory
+ * should delete any files created during the install
  * should delete the rollback
  * should have a successful package result
  * should not have inconclusive package result